SixXS

 In an ongoing adventure to make it easier for people to use SixXS we hereby launch the BETA1 of AICCU (Automatic IPv6 Connectivity Configuration Utility).
 The purpose of BETA1 is to test the generic functionality of AICCU and to see if is is capable of replacing the current Heartbeat tool.
 Today we launch the Windows GUI version, which can also run as a native windows service.
 Tomorrow the various packaged and also the source for AICCU will be made available.

 Dynamic tunnels get 5 credits when they have existed for the first week.
-After that they will get 5 credits bi-weekly when they are alive.
+After that they will get 5 credits every two weeks when they are alive.
 This change allows dynamic tunnel users to gain credits too.
 See FAQ: What about credits for more details.

 Is getting IPv6 connectivity a mystery for you?
 Does the signup seem to complex?
 For those people we have now made a 10 Easy Steps to IPv6 FAQ which explains, in short, how to get yourself a SixXS account and how to get it working.